 Curtin’s Malaysian campus opens

-The Sarawak campus is opened as Curtin’s first offshore campus and the first foreign campus in East Malaysia in June.
+The Malaysia campus is opened as Curtin’s first offshore campus and the first foreign campus in East Malaysia in June.

 Esperance and Margaret River campuses open